KK260/kk260/README.md

 I'm always happy to collaborate! 📫 Send me an email at either kevin.karbstein at uni-jena.de or k.karbstein at ufl.edu.

+Some of my recent projects:

+- [LazyModeler]([https://mywebsite.com](https://github.com/KK260/LazyModeler)): LazyModeler is a statistical package for the programming language R that allows for easy performance of regression modeling

 <!--
 **KK260/kk260** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.